josephclaytonhansen/garden/backend/api-reference.md

   - **Parameters:**
     - **URL:**
       - `id` (integer, **required**): The ID of the location to retrieve.
-  - **Response:** A Location object with nested Plant and BugTreatment data.
+  - **Response:** A Location object with nested Plant (including its Vegetables) and BugTreatment data.

 - **GET /locations/:id/bug-treatments**